Spurious local minima in nonconvex sum-of-squares optimization: Acknowledgements

 \section{Acknowledgements}

+Grigoriy Blekherman was partially supported by NSF DMS Grant 1901950.
 Mauricio Velasco is partially supported by Fondo Clemente Estable grant FCE-1-2023-1-176172 (ANII, Uruguay).
-Grigoriy Blekherman was partially supported by NSF DMS Grant 1901950.
 Shixuan Zhang was supported by NSF DMS Grant 1929284 while he was in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI.